Hair loss in dogs: symptoms, causes and treatment

 Mites

 Mites are most commonly found in warm, moist areas on your dog’s body, such as its ears or armpits.
 Even if they don’t transmit any diseases, mites can still make your dog extremely itchy and cause incredible discomfort.
 Your dog will scratch until the skin opens, which can then become infected if not treated.
-To get rid of these annoying little parasites a vet visit is recommended, as a course of antibiotics might be required along with an anti-mite treatment.
+To get rid of these annoying little parasites a vet visit is recommended, as a course of antibiotics for secondary infection might be required along with an anti-mite treatment.

 Fleas